Radrizzani replaces chaos with caution on Leeds' EPL return - WHIZ News

 While sanctioning around 60 million pounds in fees during this summer transfer window, Radrizzani assessed how other clubs spent after being promoted to the world’s richest league.

-Aston Villa was England’s second biggest spender last year but the outlay of 145 million pounds on 12 players did not prevent an anxious finale.
+Aston Villa was England’s second biggest spender last year but the outlay of 145 million pounds on 12 players did not prevent an anxious end to the season as the club narrowly avoided relegation.

 “You have seen last season Aston Villa invested … and didn’t get relegated in the last game,” Radrizzani said.
 “So good for them, but they were very close.
 And on the other side, Sheffield United invest less and was (ninth).
 So, football is not just about money, it’s about the project … and the style to play, the cohesion of the players, the motivation, the mental approach to the game.”